JoelMbuyi05/My-portfolio/README.md

 - **Firebase**: For real-time databases.

 ## Projects
-1. **Result Summary Component**: This project is a Result Summary Component, designed using only HTML and CSS.
-It replicates a visually appealing UI element commonly found in modern web applications.
-2. **Tic-Tac-Toe**: Tic Tac Toe is a classic 3x3 grid-based game built using HTML, CSS and JavaScript, enhanced with an optional AI opponent.
-The game allows users to play against a computer opponent with three difficulty levels: Easy, Medium and Hard.
-The AI feature adds a layer of complexity, making the gameplay engaging for users of all skill levels.
+1. **SnipFlow**: Snipflow a web application that helps developers save, organize, and access code snippets instantly.
+It's like a personal code library in the cloud.
-3. **Budget Tracker**: A web-based budget tracker that helps you track your income and expenses using Firebase.
+2. **Budget Tracker**: A web-based budget tracker that helps you track your income and expenses using Firebase.
 It includes warnings when you overspend and provides a visual report chart of your budget.
+3. **VSCode Theme Generator**: The VS Code Theme Generator is a web application that allows users to create customized Visual Studio Code color themes.
+It provides a clean UI, live preview, and built-in exporting features.

 Each project is crafted with a focus on user experience, clean code, and functionality.